Colorado is a magical place in winter.

 can’t prey on the birds.
 It is important to regularly clean feeders to reduce the incidence of disease or spreading of disease from infected individuals.
 A third of a cup of bleach to a quart of water will usually do the trick.
 After scrubbing a feeder and rinsing it out make sure it is completely dry before re-filling it.
 For more information, see the

 Chickadees, sparrows, finches and siskens are among the most common birds seen during winter in Colorado.

-Winter bird feeding should continue well into spring when natural food sources are once again available.
+Winter bird feeding can continue well into spring when food sources become more abundant, but should be removed immediately if bears and other wildlife are attracted to the feeder that could cause unwanted disturbance.
 Once you set up a bird feeding station, be sure to keep it stocked, birds quickly learn to depend on you for a significant portion of their daily needs.